Charged Vector Inflation: The Setup and Background Dynamics

-As expected, the action (\ref{action}) has the same form as in models of anisotropic inflation \cite{Watanabe:2009ct} but the gauge fields here enjoy an additional internal $O(3)$ symmetry.
-Thanks to this new symmetry the model is no longer anisotropic and it admits FRW background solution.
+As expected, the action (\ref{action}) has the same form as in models of anisotropic inflation \cite{Watanabe:2009ct} but the gauge fields here enjoy an additional internal $O(3)$ symmetry, admitting FRW background solution.
 As in \cite{Watanabe:2009ct} the conformal coupling $f(\phi)$ will be chosen such that to prevent the dilution of the gauge field energy density in the inflationary background.

-Before closing this Section, let us compare our model with the other inflationary models that are constructed by means of $U(1)$ gauge fields.
-The {\it isotropic} extension of the anisotropic inflation \cite{Watanabe:2009ct} is suggested in \cite{Yamamoto:2012sq, Funakoshi:2012ym} by means of a triplet of $U(1)$ gauge fields and the {\it charged} extension of it is considered in \cite{Emami1}.
-Here we have constructed the {\it charged isotropic} extension of anisotropic inflation \cite{Watanabe:2009ct}.
+It is constructive to compare our model with the other inflationary models that are constructed by means of $U(1)$ gauge fields.
+The isotropic extension of the setup of anisotropic inflation\cite{Watanabe:2009ct} is suggested in \cite{Yamamoto:2012sq, Funakoshi:2012ym} by means of a triplet of $U(1)$ gauge fields while the charged extension of \cite{Watanabe:2009ct} is considered in \cite{Emami1}.
+The model considered in \cite{Yamamoto:2012sq, Funakoshi:2012ym} has local $U(1)_a$ symmetry while it enjoys global $O(3)$ symmetry.
+In this work we have constructed the charged isotropic extension of anisotropic inflation \cite{Watanabe:2009ct}.
 In other words, our model is the charged generalization of \cite{Yamamoto:2012sq, Funakoshi:2012ym} and isotropic extension of \cite{Emami1}.

-In addition, it is shown in \cite{Yamamoto:2012tq}, see also \cite{Golovnev:2008cf}, that with a large multiplet of $U(1)$ gauge fields and with appropriate form of the conformal factor $f(\phi)$, the FRW solution is the attractor limit of arbitrary initial conditions with background anisotropies.
-Correspondingly, one may ask how in our model with scalar fields charged under three $U(1)$ gauge fields isotropic configurations can be supported?
-The model considered in \cite{Yamamoto:2012sq, Funakoshi:2012ym} has local $U(1)\times U(1)\times U(1)$ symmetry while it enjoys global $O(3)$ symmetry.
-When one is interested in a charged extension of the model \cite{Yamamoto:2012sq, Funakoshi:2012ym} there are two different ways to think about it: i) it is a model with $O(3)$ symmetry.
-Therefore the charged model is nothing but the model with a gauge symmetry homomorphic to $O(3)$.
-For instance, the model considered in \cite{Murata:2011wv} can be thought as the charged extension of \cite{Yamamoto:2012sq, Funakoshi:2012ym}. ii) It is a model with $U(1)\times U(1)\times U(1)$ symmetry.
-In this picture, one considers three independent $U(1)$ gauge fields and then charge the inflaton field under these new symmetry.
-This latter picture is what we have adopted in this work.
+With the above discussions in mind, our setup with the action (\ref{action}) has similarities with the model studied in \cite{Murata:2011wv} where the authors extended the setup of anisotropic inflation to a model where the inflaton field is coupled to a $SU(2)$ gauge kinetic function.
+In a sense the model considered in \cite{Murata:2011wv} can be thought as the charged extension of \cite{Yamamoto:2012sq, Funakoshi:2012ym}.
+The authors in \cite{Murata:2011wv} studied the background dynamics, verifying the existence of the attractor solution and studying the shapes of anisotropies.

+It is worth mentioning that we can achieve the isotropic setup with more than two gauge fields \cite{Yamamoto:2012tq}, so having three gauge fields is the minimal setup which we have considered in this paper.
+Moreover, as was mentioned above, this case can be thought as the global limit of non-abelian gauge field models \cite{Murata:2011wv}.

-\section{Background Equations}
+\subsection{Background Equations}

 Since the action (\ref{action}) is $O(3)$ invariant, the model admits the flat FRW cosmological background